Untie the knot, amicably

 Step 4

-The court reviews your application.
+The court reviews the conditional order application

 Once a legal advisor has approved your application, it takes around 4 - 5 weeks for the court to grant your 'conditional order' and the 6-week waiting period starts on the same day.